iamarjun/second-brain/Engineering/Clean Architecture.md

 	3. ViewModel - Call usecases and map it to state

 Why use cases:
-1. Prevents ViewModel from getting to big/bloated.
+1. Prevents ViewModel from getting too big/bloated.
 2. Follow Single Responsibility.